35 Cheap Travel Tips for Traveling on a Budget

 How to Save Big on Travel Accomodations

-One of the best budget travel tips that I know of is to consider alternate places to stay.
+One of the best travel tips that I know of is to consider alternate places to stay.
 While hotels are nice, they tend to be the priciest.
-If you are up for a little adventure and trying something new, I recommend considering one of these accomodation alteratives:
+If you are up for a little adventure and trying something new, I recommend considering one of these accomodation alteratives to get a better deal:

 1. Go camping.